Carbon Tax Reality Check: What You Actually Pay vs What You Actually Get Back

 The next time someone complains about carbon tax costs, remind them to check their bank account for those quarterly rebate deposits.
 For most Canadians, the carbon tax debate involves arguing about a policy that puts more money in their pocket than it takes out.

+Whether you support or oppose carbon pricing, the economic reality is more nuanced and less dramatic than most political debates suggest.
 In the end, carbon pricing represents a relatively efficient, low-cost approach to emission reductions that most households navigate without significant economic hardship.
-Whether it continues depends more on political sustainability than economic necessity.

 References